 Osteoarthritis (OA) happens when the cartilage buffer in your joints goes away over time.
-Your bones start to get thicker and scrape each other.
+The bone underlying the cartilage becomes denser and enlarges.
 This also impacts nearby tissue and leads to pain, swelling, a hard time moving, and stiffness.
 The condition doesn’t have a cure, but treatments can help control it.

 Most people get this “wear-and-tear” disease in their knees, hips, hands, and spine, but it can happen in any joint.

 Doctors use multiple methods to diagnose knee osteoarthritis.
 They may examine your legs, take X-rays, and ask you about your symptoms.
 Here’s how your doctor knows what stage you could have.